archlinux/archweb/README.md

 Alter architecture and repo to get x86\_64 and packages from other repos if needed.

-8. Database Updates for Added/Removed packages
+8. Database Updates For Added/Removed Packages

         sqlite3 archweb.db < packages/sql/update.sqlite3.sql

 For PostgreSQL use packages/sql/update.postgresql_psycopg2.sql

-# Testing SMTP server
+# Testing SMTP Server

 To be able to create an account on your test environment an SMTP server is required.
 A simple debugging SMTP server can be setup using Python.